ReyhaneMasumi/mapbox-gl-draw-split-polygon-mode/README.md

 /// Activate the mode
 draw.changeMode("split_polygon");

-/// you can modify the behaviour using these options: draw.changeMode(
+/// you can modify the behavior using these options: draw.changeMode(
   "split_polygon",
   /** Default option vlaues: */